A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Introduction

-Recently, deep neural networks have revolutionized various computer vision tasks.
-Depth prediction from a single image has also been advanced considerably by making use of convolutional neural networks (CNNs) \cite{kim2018deep,Eigen2015,NYU,Liu2015,monodepth17,semi17,SVS18}.
-Such a great success stems mainly from the effective representation learning of CNNs.
-However, supervised learning approaches for monocular depth estimation necessarily have several limitations.
-Unlike tasks that require an image-level supervision only, e.g., image classification \cite{ImageNet}, the monocular depth estimation needs (semi-)dense depth maps as a pixel-level supervision for training the deep network, and constructing such a large-scale training data with depth maps is extremely challenging.
-An active depth sensor, LiDAR, is commonly used to acquire depth maps, but they are usually of low resolution and very sparse, e.g., less than 6\% in the KITTI dataset \cite{KITTI}.
-Due to its sparsity, it can not cover all salient objects in a scene.
-Additionally, the sensing device is very expensive and often suffers from several internal degradations such as imperfect sensor calibration and photometric distortions.
-Thus, existing public datasets all provide only a small number of depth maps for rather limited scenes, e.g. mostly consisting of driving scenes obtained from the depth sensor mounted on a vehicle \cite{KITTI}, \cite{Cityscape}.
+Recently, owing to advances in deep neural networks, depth prediction from a single image has advanced considerably with the aid of convolutional neural networks (CNNs)~\cite{Eigen2015,NYU,Liu2015,monodepth17,semi17,SVS18,godard2019digging}.
+However, supervised learning approaches for monocular depth estimation necessarily have several limitations outdoors.
+Monocular depth estimation needs (semi-)dense depth maps as pixel-level supervision for training the deep network, and constructing such large-scale training data with depth maps is extremely challenging.
+An active depth sensor, LiDAR, is commonly used to acquire depth maps, however, it is usually of low resolution and very sparse, for example, less than 6\% in the KITTI dataset~\cite{KITTI}.
+Owing to its sparsity, it cannot cover all salient objects in a scene.
+Additionally, the sensing device is very expensive and is often adversely affected by several internal degradations, such as imperfect sensor calibration and photometric distortions.
+Thus, most of the existing public datasets provide only a small number of depth maps for rather limited scenes.
+For example, they mostly consist of driving scenes obtained from the depth sensor mounted on a vehicle~\cite{KITTI,Cityscape}.